 Fasten off and snip leaving a very long tail for sewing on.
 Sew the straps onto the corners of the bibs, but wait to finish off the strap securing until after you sew on the arms – then you’ll know exactly where the strap should be sewn up over the shoulder.
 If using the optional buttons for the straps, sew those on now.

-FINALLY, FINISH UP YOUR MINION FREE CROCHET PATTERN:
+FINALLY, FINISH UP YOUR MINION CROCHET PATTERN:

 - Stuff the arms lightly and sew them to the sides at round 21.